Vicken-Ghoubiguian/emojis/README.md

 // Definition of the main function... func main() {

-        // Declaration and initialization of the 'allSearchForCatListOfEmojis' variable which will contain all existing emojis all existing emojis attached to the string 'cat'... allSearchForCatListOfEmojis := emojis.GetSearchedForEmojis("cat", "829bac05e9629ad331988082ad505da32c50fea0")
+        // Declaration and initialization of the 'allSearchForCatListOfEmojis' variable which will contain all existing emojis attached to the string 'cat'... allSearchForCatListOfEmojis := emojis.GetSearchedForEmojis("cat", "829bac05e9629ad331988082ad505da32c50fea0")

         //
         japaneseApplicationButtonEmoji := allSearchForCatListOfEmojis.GetASingleEmoji("japanese-application-button")

-        //
-        allSearchForCatListOfEmojis.Delete(japaneseApplicationButtonEmoji)
+        // Delete the 'japaneseApplicationButtonEmoji' emoji from the 'allSearchForCatListOfEmojis' list of emojis... allSearchForCatListOfEmojis.Delete(japaneseApplicationButtonEmoji)

         // Display a separator...